LoopKit/loopdocs/docs/operation/loop-settings/settings.md

 !!! warning "Medtronic Users: MUST DO"
     Before you begin the rest of the setup process, go to your Medtronic pump menu and:</br></br>
     1. Turn off Patterns under the basal menu settings. </br></br>2.
 Make sure your basal rate schedule is up-to-date and accurate.</br></br>3.
-Set your pump's `Temp Basal Type` to `Absolute (U/hr)`.
+Set your pump's `Temp Basal Type` to `Insulin Rate (U/hr)`.
 Do NOT use percentage.
 Your Loop will not run unless your temp basal type is set to units/hour.</br></br>4.
 Make sure your maximum basal rate and maximum bolus (those are particular settings in the pump) are reasonably set for your particular needs.
 For new Loop users, a maximum basal rate equal to approximately 2-4 times your highest scheduled basal rate is a good starting point as you learn Loop and dial in your other settings.
 You can adjust as your comfort and use of Loop develop.</br></br>

 ## Add Pump